YodaDaCoda/sfdx-scanner/messages/jreSetupManager.md

 # InvalidVersion

 Java version %s isn't supported.
 Install Java 11 or later.
-If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory. home was %s